 Cruising across the South Pacific Ocean on a luxurious cruise is a magnificent way to see the islands and especially the islands of Fiji.
 While we love a cruise across those turquoise blue waters in paradise, we don’t particularly like the unnecessary extra costs of a cruise ship holiday.
 Activities, food and drink can all add to up to be much more expensive than it needs to be!
 With that in mind, we have put together this quick list of the ways to save money on a cruise to Fiji.

-By the way, this list is about saving money on a cruise ship TO Fiji, not about the cruises within Fiji, like Captain Cook Cruises or South Sea Cruises.
-Check out our Guide to Cruises Around Fiji for more information on THOSE types of cruises.
+By the way, this list is about saving money on a cruise ship to Fiji, not about the cruises within Fiji.
+Check out our Guide to Cruises Around Fiji for more information on those types of cruises.